 The papers of art collectors Rita and Daniel Fraad measure 3.3 linear feet and date from 1926 to 1997.
 The collection consists of art documentation files that reflect their American art collecting activities.
 Found in the files are any combination of the following materials: correspondence, sales receipts, treatment reports and photographs, loan agreements, facilities reports, exhibition and auction catalogs, clippings, photographs, transparencies, and slides.

 These records consist of exhibition files maintained by the Exhibitions Coordinator.
 Included in the files are correspondence, staff memoranda, checklists, vouchers, and exhibition photographs.
-Exhibitions represented include Zoo to Art, 1985, and Still Life by Henry Lee McFee, 1986.
+Exhibitions represented include Zoo to Art: Animal Subject by American Sculptors, 1985, and Still Lifes by Henry Lee McFee by Henry Lee McFee, 198...